th-koeln-intia/ip-sprachassistent-team4/docs/pages/installation/manual/index.md

 # Manual

 This part is only for advanced users.
-When you are new to Linux please use the [auto installscript] ().
+If you are new to Linux, please use the [auto installation](/pages/installation/auto-install-script/auto-installation).
-Otherwise feel free to continue with this section.
+Otherwise, feel free to continue with this section.